Hand Feeding Baby Seraphim

 THE BASIC PHILOSOPHY OF BREEDING SPECIALTY ANIMALS

 A Seraph cock out of the loft of Anya Ellis.
 This fine bird demonstrates the exquisite qualities of Seraphim created in a carefully planned breeding program.
-Outstanding features of this bird include the strong rounded skull, downturned beak, needle-point peak, very deep unbroken mane, wonderfully full chest frill, prominent wingbutts held out from the chest, long beautiful line, finely feathered legs and toes, and overall angelic aura.
-This is a very fine Seraph!
+Outstanding features of this bird include the strong skull, downturned beak, needle-point peak, very deep unbroken mane, wonderfully full chest frill, prominent wing-butts held out from the chest, long beautiful line, finely feathered legs and toes, and overall angelic aura.
+This is a near perfect Seraph from the 2009 Show Standard.

 “Why?” you might ask.
 Good question.
 Let’s talk about it.

-A visual of the modern Classic Oriental Frill Show Standard by Diane Jacky, as drawn for the National Classic Old Frill Club, est 2003.
+A visual of the modern Classic Oriental Frill Show Standard by Diane Jacky, as drawn for the National Classic Oriental Frill Club, Est 2003.

 The only reason Seraphim exist is that an experienced Fancy Pigeon breeder noticed an unusual mutation in her loft and focused on it.
 Ten years of careful husbandry and genetic study finally led to the recognition of Seraphim as a separate breed or variety due to their particular combination of expressed genetic traits.
 Developed from the Old-Fashioned (Classic) Oriental Frill of the 1930’s type, Seraphim are substantially different in appearance and behavior from the Classic Oriental Frill of today due to the consolidation of their specific genetic traits by careful breeding.
-Like any designer “pet”, Seraphim will vanish if their particular genetic characteristics are not kept and maintained within their gene pool.
-This said, the Seraph gene combo is strong and breeds true.
-This is thanks to over 30 years now of painstaking work to refine and concentrate the genetic expression of their particular traits.
-In spite of the passage of so much time, the Seraph remains, however, a RARE Breed.
+Like any designer domestic animal, Seraphim will vanish if their particular genetic characteristics are not kept and maintained within their gene pool.
+This is thanks to nearly forty years of painstaking work to refine and concentrate the genetic expression of their particular traits.
+In spite of the passage of so much time, the Seraph remains a Rare Breed.
 It is one of the newest recognized Fancy Pigeon varieties in existence and is not widely available.
-Thus great care must be taken with the population in existence.
+Thus, great care must be taken with the population in existence.

 scan1Seraphimver3